crystalleelucas/credit-risk-classification/README.md

 # Overview of the Analysis

-The purpose of this study is to see how well two computer models can predict whether a loan is risky or not by looking at financial informationm, using data about loan size, interest rates, borrower income, and other factors in order to determine if a loan is safe (0) or risky (1).
+The purpose of this study is to see how well two computer models can predict whether a loan is risky or not by looking at financial information, using data about loan size, interest rates, borrower income, and other factors in order to determine if a loan is safe (0) or risky (1).

 The data is divided into two parts for training and testing.
 I made one model with the original data, measuring the model's accuracy, precision, and recall.
 To handle an imbalance in the data, more examples were added using a technique called RandomOverSampler.
 Then, I created another model with the new, balanced data and checked how well it worked using the same measurements above.
 I used two methods in this study: LogisticRegression and RandomOverSampler.